Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 #### Q33.
 If your WordPress site is seriously compromised, what is the best course of action to return your site to good health?

 - [ ] Determine the date of the attack and restore your site to a backup point prior to that date.
-- [ ] Hire a third-party service to clean up your site because it is difficult for someone who is not a WordPress security expert to find and remove all traces of an attack.
+- [x] Hire a third-party service to clean up your site because it is difficult for someone who is not a WordPress security expert to find and remove all traces of an attack.
 - [ ] Manually delete suspicious files on the server and delete any database tables that are not core WordPress.
 - [ ] Change your hosting password, your WordPress admin password, and your database password.

+**Explanation**: It's not the cheapest, but it's the most reliable.
+Restoring the backup might not help if you have backdoor scripts installed outside of WP directory.

 #### Q34.
 If you wanted to register a custom post type, which hook would you use?